All Categories

 The cost of EAS tags depends on the type of the tag as mentioned above and the configuration, whether it is an EAS label or an EAS hard tag.
 When purchased in bulk, an EAS label costs around 2.5 INR per label going up to 30 INR, and an EAS hard Tag costs around INR 6 per tag as the starting price.

-In India, you can get premium-quality EAS labels and hard tags (EM, AM, and RF tags) from EnCStore.com at competitive prices with delivery options.
+In India, you can get premium-quality EAS labels and hard tags (EM, AM, and RF tags) from EnCStore.com at competitive prices with pan-India delivery options.

 How effective is EAS against Shoplifters?

-The EAS security system involves tagging items with EAS tags and installing an EAS gate system with antennas.
-You’d also need a tag-detaching unit to remove or deactivate the tags.
-However, merely installing an EAS system won’t work.
-While many first-time shoplifters are easily caught while trying to shoplift an item, walking through the EAS gate, experienced shoplifters come prepared.
-In the US shoplifting is a serious issue and with Organized Retail Crimes (ORC) at its peak as of today, retailers are in a disadvantageous position.
+In the US shoplifting is a serious issue and with Organized Retail Crimes (ORC) at its peak nowadays, retailers are in a disadvantageous position.
 In many US states, shop owners and employees cannot stop or engage with shoplifters even if they want to as per policies by the state.
 Moreover, various shoplifters come prepared with tag detachers, and lined bags where the bag is lined with aluminum foils which effectively block the RF signals, and RF tags don’t work effectively.
 Hard tags are difficult to remove and shoplifter can be caught while they take their time to remove them.
-Some shoplifter even comes with wire cutters that are rightly banned in the UK by law and people might get charged if they come with lined bags or wire cutters.
+Some shoplifter even comes with wire cutters and screwdrivers that are rightly banned in the UK by law and people might get charged if they come with lined bags or wire cutters.

 Disclaimer: The information presented here is for general information purposes only and true to best of our understanding.
 Users are requested to use any information as per their own understanding and knowledge.
 Before using any of the information, please refer to our Privacy Policy and Terms and Conditions.